Demand Engineering vs. Demand Generation: What B2B Technical Consulting Firms Actually Need

 Demand generation was engineered for scale.
 It assumes a large addressable market, a repeatable sales motion, and buyers who can self-evaluate a product quickly.
 None of these conditions exist for most technical consulting firms.

 Your buyers — CISOs, VP Engineering, program directors, technical founders — are small in number, high in sophistication, and slow to trust.
 They are not searching for “cybersecurity consulting agency.”
-They are searching for specific answers to specific problems: CMMC compliance timelines, inference infrastructure costs at scale, DoD SBIR proposal strategy.
+They are searching for specific answers to specific problems: NIS2 compliance timelines, inference infrastructure costs at scale, SBIR proposal strategy.
 They evaluate vendors the way engineers evaluate systems: through evidence of competence, not marketing claims.

 Three structural failures explain why: